 When we see something strange in a photo, we readily accept it.
 We don’t question the oddity, because of a camera’s inherent ability to document reality.
 However, as an artist, we need to watch out for those things that might look strange when transferred to canvas or paper.
 Forced perspective, odd angles or lighting, or even heavy lens distortion can show up in photos.
 If you are on the lookout for those strange areas you can compensate accordingly.

-06. Lighting, lighting, lighting
+06. Focus on lighting

-07. Photographs harden edges
+07. Remember that photographs harden edges

 Photographs naturally harden the edges of different values, unless a filter is applied.
 A soft transition from shadow to light on a model’s cheek will often look quite harsh in a photo.
-When you draw or paint from a reference, make sure that you err on the side of soft edges.
+When you draw or paint from a reference, make sure you err on the side of soft edges.
 That little bit of compensation will help keep your art from looking flat and unrealistic.

-Virtually every one of us has taken a photo with the wrong white balance setting, only to find later that our photo is an overwhelming shade of blue or orange.
+Virtually every one of us has taken a photo with the wrong white balance setting, only to find later that our picture is an overwhelming shade of blue or orange.
 The distortion of colour in photographs can range from subtle to extreme.
 The best way to combat this problem is to observe the objects in real life, gather as many references as possible, or do colour studies separate from your reference.